 A Woman in AI to Watch Out For

-I recently had the pleasure of attending two of Aku Srikanth’s lectures, where she spoke about how her human-oriented approach helped shape incredible career accomplishments in a very short amount of time.
+I recently had the pleasure of attending two of Aakriti Srikanth’s lectures, where she spoke about how her human-oriented approach to artificial intelligence helped shape incredible career accomplishments in a very short amount of time.

 “Nothing important happens in the office.”

 In both talks, Aakriti emphasized the importance of identifying people’s pain points, and providing real value to others based on an understanding of what they need.
 What was consistent between both speeches was this idea that relationships are much more valuable than what it says on your business card or what you might say in your sales pitch.